gzussa/javacodegen/plugins/template/README.md

 ```

 	- The first property is used by the javaCodeGen framework to locate your plugin entry point.
-	- The second property is used to print the short description outputed by the following command:
+	- The second property is used to print the short description displayed by the following command:
 	```
 	java -jar javacodegen.jar -l
 	```